-Darby viewed God as a sectarian demon who would fulfill revenge fantasies along with a morbid, nihilistic death wish resulting in the “Rapture.”
+Darby viewed God as a sectarian demon who would fulfill revenge fantasies and a morbid, nihilistic death wish resulting in Darby’s own invention: the “Rapture.”
 His view of history as stages of conflict was quite modern.
 It was rationalistic and perfectly in tune with the scientific spirit of the times, including Hegel, Darwin and Karl Marx.

 Fundamentalism suffered a humiliating defeat in the Scopes trial of 1925.
 But it regrouped, evolved, and became even more intransigeant.
 It re-emerged as a political force in the 1970’s and continues to shape American politics today.

 Armstrong traces the history of similar movements in Judaism and Islam.
 They and the American type have distinct differences from each other but are similar in some basic ways: